neptune-software-marketplace/neptunesoftware-dxp-abb-odata-workorders-offline/README.md

 ## 3. Neptune Work Order applications with offline capabilities

+Download the [MyWorkOrdersOffline-start.planet9](https://github.com/neptune-software-marketplace/neptunesoftware-dxp-abb-odata-workorders-offline/blob/master/MyWorkOrdersOffline-start.planet9) from the GitHub repository and store in locally.

 From the Neptune Cockpit open the `App Designer` and press `Create from File`.

 <img src="./images/app-designer-create-from-file.png" alt="image" width="600px" height="auto">